rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 You only retrieve one more message than defined in the limit.
-If the list of messages is longer than the limit, then there is a next page.
+If the list of messages is longer than the limit, there is a next page.
 Otherwise there is no next page.
-Furthermore, you return only the limited messages or all messages in case there is no next page anymore.
-Now you should be able to include the `hasNextPage` field in the `pageInfo` field.
-If you query messages with a limit of 2 and no cursor, you should get true for the `hasNextPage` field (in case you are using the seed data).
-Otherwise, if query messages with a limit of more than 2 and no cursor, you should get false for the `hasNextPage` field.
-Then your GraphQL client application knows that the list has reached its end.
+You return the limited messages, or all messages if there is no next page.
+Now you can include the `hasNextPage` field in the `pageInfo` field.
+If you query messages with a limit of 2 and no cursor, you get true for the `hasNextPage` field.
+If query messages with a limit of more than 2 and no cursor, the `hasNextPage` field becomes false.
+Then, your GraphQL client application knows that the list has reached its end.

-The last improvements have given your GraphQL client application a more straight forward GraphQL API.
+The last improvements gave your GraphQL client application a more straightforward GraphQL API.
 The client doesn't need to know about the cursor being the last creation date of a message in a list.
-It only uses the `endCursor` as `cursor` argument for the next page.
-However, the cursor is still a creation date property which may lead to confusion on the GraphQL client side.
-The client shouldn't care about the format or the actual value of the cursor.
-So let's mask the cursor with a hash function.
-In this case, it uses a base64 encoding:
+It only uses the `endCursor` as a `cursor` argument for the next page.
+However, the cursor is still a creation date property, which may lead to confusion on the GraphQL client side.
+The client shouldn't care about the format or the actual value of the cursor, so we'll ask the cursor with a hash function that uses a base64 encoding:

 {{< highlight javascript "hl_lines=3 5 6 15 27 28 29" >}}
 ...